MrLixm/lqtTextEditor/README.md

 - indentation and unindentation with custom characters
 - line hiding/showing/isolating
 - "Jump to Line" dialog on Ctrl+G
-- no performance difference with regular QPlainTextEdit widget.
+- no big performance difference with regular QPlainTextEdit widget.
+  - triggering repaint more often
   - performance hit when you have a lot of line hided at the end of the document and you scroll to the bottom
 - advanced styling with stylesheets (see below)